 Risk transparency: Smells, Meteors & Upgrades Board case study

 This case study follows my post on reducing risk with Agile transparency.
 It shows how you can use Agile tools like visible boards to increase risk transparency, making it easier to manage these risks.
+It’s part of my guide to project risk management with Agile.

 One of our long-running government clients manages the harvesting of data from disparate sources, aggregates them into a single data schema and provides a comprehensive search service to the data via an API.
 A number of websites are built on top of the API.